 - Research Autism is a UK-based website sponsored by the Autism Research Centre at Cambridge University.
 Research into a number of treatment approaches are evaluated at a number of levels – it is a great introduction to developing critical skills in evaluating research.

-- The Parent’s Guide to Research offers parents information about how to read, understand and evaluate research studies.
+- The Organization for Autism Research has a publication Parent’s Guide to Research that offers parents information about how to read, understand and evaluate research studies.

 - The Association for Science in Autism Treatment helps parents understand the value of applied behavior analysis in treating autism and provides useful information about pseudoscience.